symlex/symlex/README.md

 This provides a uniform approach for bootstrapping Web (`Silex\Application`) and command-line (`Symfony\Component\Console\Application`) applications with the same kernel.

 *Note: If debug mode is turned off, the dependency injection container is cached in var/cache/.
-You have to delete all cache files after updating the configuration.
+You have to run `app/clearcache` after updating the configuration.
 To disable caching completely, add `container.cache: false` to  `app/config/parameters.yml`*

 Bootstrapping
 -------------